 Starting up a legal home-based bakery takes some work, and it’s important to protect yourself and do things the right way.
 Only you can say which type of business formation is right for your bakery business, but if you are like most home bakers, you want to protect yourself, your home, and your assets.
 You never know how big your business will grow, so if you start as a sole proprietor, you may eventually want to change your business structure to an LLC.
 Using online services to help file your papers quickly and accurately is the way to go!

-If you enjoyed this articly, then check out some of my other recent blog posts
+If you enjoyed this article, then check out some of my other recent blog posts

-- The Secret to a Successful Home Bakery Business
+- How to Beat Imposter Syndrome in Your Home Bakery Business

-- The Ultimate Guide to Writing a Bakery Business Plan
+- The Easy Way to Plan a Bakery Holiday Calendar